 Master Serial Mode provides a simple configuration interface.
 Only a serial data line, a clock line, and two control lines are required to configure an FPGA.
 Data from the PROM is read sequentially, accessed via the internal address and bit counters which are incremented on every valid rising edge of CCLK.
-If the user-programmable, dual-function $D{\text{IN}}$ pin on the FPGA is used only for configuration, it must still be held at a defined level during normal operation.
+If the user-programmable, dual-function $D{IN}$ pin on the FPGA is used only for configucontrol register is accessible through JTAG, and is set using the "Parallel mode" setting on the Xilinx JTAG Programmer software.
+Serial output is the default programming mode.

+ration, it must still be held at a defined level during normal operation.
 The Xilinx FPGA families take care of this automatically with an on-chip pull-up resistor.